 How did your neighborhood take shape?
 Who turned the empty lots downtown into bustling shopping areas with rain gardens and green spaces?
 How were the unused railroad tracks transformed into paths for biking, walking, and bird watching?

 Our BLA program is ranked #3 in the US by College Factual and #2 by Deans in the Design Intelligence survey.
-We have a deep history of excellence as one of the oldest LA programs in the nation, and we have produced some of the best-known practitioners in the US.
-We are the only professionally accredited LA undergraduate program in Illinois.
+We have a deep history of excellence as one of the oldest landscape architecture programs in the nation, and we have produced some of the best-known practitioners in the US.
+We are the only professionally accredited undergraduate landscape architecture program in Illinois.

 What you will learn

 The four year program in Landscape Architecture requires 124 semester hours.
 The majority of these credit hours are in required landscape architecture courses, consisting of design studio, construction, plant materials and design, history, design communication, and professional internship.
 General education courses are also required, as well as courses in related fields like urban planning and geography.
 Check out our BLA handbook for a list of course requirements.

 In the first year, students acquire basic knowledge about landscape architecture, natural sciences, social sciences, humanities, and mathematics.
 This first year is general and flexible to allow students from other colleges and universities to acquire this basic knowledge and transfer into the second year of the curriculum.

 In the second year, students become deeply involved in studio experience and site engineering.
 Students learn a systematic approach to solve landscape architectural problems, emphasizing the basic principles of design, design process, and site planning skills.
 Methods of landscape survey and analysis further supply the student with a logical basis for making design decisions.
 The use of computers in the design process is introduced in this year as well.